ksontinimortadha/DOM-Project/README.md

 # Shopping Cart Web Page

-This is a simple HTML web page for a shopping cart,I named it "IStore."
+This is a simple HTML web page for a shopping cart, I named it "IStore."
 It allows users to view and manage items in their shopping cart.

 ## Description